coltonbooth/postmaker/README.md

 A responsive design that works well on desktop and mobile devices.

 ## Usage
+### C++ version
+postmaker.cpp is where you'll find the source to the C++ version of postmaker.
+This version uses htmlcxx to format the post html.

+`g++ -std=c++11 -I/opt/homebrew/Cellar/htmlcxx/0.87/include/ postmaker.cpp -o postmaker -L/opt/homebrew/lib -lhtmlcxx -lncurses` is the command I used to compile it on macOS (Arm).
+I will update this readme once I compile it on my linux box.

+You'll need to `brew install htmlcxx`

+Usage is the same as the python version below.
+Simply run `./postmaster` in the directory you compiled it and you'll be presented with the main screen where you can either write a new post or edit a previous one.

+### Python

 The postmaker.py script is a Python application that allows you to create and edit blog posts using a simple command-line interface.
 It uses the curses library to provide a text-based user interface.